29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

-Square ended 2022 with $17.5 billion in revenue, as it continues to expand its integrated services for processing payments, transferring funds, and developing eCommerce.
+Square (Block) ended 2025 with $23.9 billion in revenue, as it continues to expand its integrated services for processing payments, transferring funds, and developing eCommerce.

 Target Customer: B2B